SustaiN: A Decision Support System for Sustainable Nitrogen Management in Corn and Sorghum using Satellite Remote Sensing

 • Sustainable Communities: sustainability measures

-The learning outcomes will be shared to farmers and researchers by peer-reviewed journal publication, conference presentation, and hosting the results in a project website.
+The learning outcomes will be shared to farmers and researchers by peer-reviewed journal publication and hosting the results in a project website.

-1. Farmers will learn about how satellite data and environmental factors can explain in-season N-requirement for corn and sorghum within a larger area.
-They will know if there was any environmental stress throughout the growth stages and the contribution of the stress in overall N-uptake.
+1. Farmers will learn how satellite data can explain in-season N-variability for corn and sorghum and gain insight into any environmental stress that may have affected overall N-uptake.

-2. The project will shed light on which genotypes of corn and sorghum has better nitrogen use efficiency in terms of different environmental condition.
+2. The project will provide information on which corn and sorghum genotypes have better nitrogen use efficiency in different environmental conditions.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.